Skip to main content

 Our Nutrition Coaches' Guide to the Holidays

-Written by Sophia Thompson
+Written by Richard Davies

-Updated this week
+Updated over a week ago

-The festive season is upon us, and many of us will be indulging a bit more than usual, and that’s perfectly okay.
-Enjoying the holidays fully won't make or break your long-term health.
+Enjoying the celebrations won't make or break your long-term health.
 It's what we do consistently throughout the year that matters.
 That said, finding a balance and being mindful in your choices can help you make the most of the season, without feeling overwhelmed or uncomfortable.

-Our coaches are off on December 25th-26th and January 1st, with limited support from December 20th to January 2nd.
-So, our Nutrition Coaches have compiled some practical tips to help navigate the holidays with ease, enjoyment and without restriction or guilt.
+With that in mind, our Nutrition Coaches have compiled some practical tips to help navigate the holidays with ease, enjoyment and without restriction or guilt.

 1. Practice mindful eating